Random Forest, Neural Encoder, and Isolation Forest for Early Detection of Fraud

 - Fraud detection techniques mostly stem from the anomaly detection branch of data science

-- If the dataset has a sufficient number of fraud examples, supervised machine learning algorithms for classification like random forest, logistic regression can be used for fraud detection
+- If the dataset has a sufficient number of fraud examples, supervised machine learning algorithms for classification like random forest or logistic regression can be used for fraud detection

 - If the dataset has no fraud examples, we can use either the outlier detection approach using isolation forest technique or anomaly detection using the neural autoencoder